home-assistant/companion.home-assistant/docs/notifications/basic.md

         title: "Motion Detected in Backyard"
         message: "Someone might be in the backyard."
         data:
-          sticky: 'true" # or 'false'
+          sticky: 'true' # or 'false'
 ```

 ### Notification click action